provocon/coremedia-node-preparation/README.md

 ### Additional Ansible Preparation

-Install python on your node since otherwise ansible will not start.
+Install python on your node since otherwise [Ansible][ansible] will not start.

 The recipes in here also need a pre-installed ohai.